 Our Gear – Starting out as a New Vlogger

-Here there!
+Hey there!
 As many of you know, we are full-time travel-loving, filming, vloggers on a journey to reach all 7 continents, 5 of which (including Antarctica) we have already reached!
-But, when we started this journey in February of 2019 as meer baby-travel-amateurs we decided to purchase a few key items to help us through the experience.
+When we started this journey in February of 2019 as mere baby-travel-amateurs we decided to purchase a few key items to help us through the experience.
 When faced with a 6-month journey it was hard to know where exactly to start with packing… it took us a long time to compress our list of “need to bring” items down to the real essentials.
 What would we NEED?

 This post is not necessarily about clothing, either.
 What we want to share with you are the essential items that made our experience easier while on the road vlogging.
 So here is our list of what we decided to purchase for our long journey, and why!

 However, before we start.
-We literally bought everything through Amazon, so we thought we would share our affiliate links.
-We do indeed benefit from any purchase made using click-throughs to Amazon from our items below.
+We purchased everything on this list through Amazon, so we thought we would share our affiliate links.
+We do indeed benefit from any purchase made using click-throughs to Amazon from the list below.
 Thank you, in advance!

-Every camera, especially for vlogging, needs a stick to screw on to for easy self-recording.
+Every camera, especially for vlogging, needs something to attach to for easy self-recording.
 We chose the Fotopro Flexible Tripod for a few reasons: it’s super light, sturdy, well designed, and affordable. $30 for something we use 200 times a DAY? for a year and a HALF?
+Yes, please.
 This was a great purchase to hold our little Canon G7X mark ii camera.
 This tripod has been THROUGH IT!
-We still use it for filming, it has never failed us.
+It seriously won’t break.
+We still use it for filming even now that we’ve moved onto a bigger camera.
+It has never failed us.

 This may seem like a silly tip.
 But a power strip may be one of the more important things you bring with you across the world (especially if you have a lot of equipment that runs on batteries!!).
 Who knew there were so many different styles of power strips you could purchase??
 Each has a different cord length, plug-in position, and may or may not have USB plugs.
 We purchased one similar to this below.
 It has 4 plugs, a 6 ft. long cord, and USB ports.
 It is slim, easy to pack, and so necessary for recharging all the equipment we used every single day.